ocaml/ocaml.org/data/tutorials/lg_03_modules.md

 ### Naming and Scoping

-Now we have an executable that prints "Hello".
+Now we have an executable that prints `Hello`.
 As you can see, if you want to access anything from a given module, use the name of the module (always starting with a capital) followed by a dot and the thing that you want to use.
 It may be a value, a type constructor, or anything else that a given module can